High Yield Ratio Recruitment: What is it?

 Yield Ratio % = (No. of leads from recruitment method / No. of candidates invited to interview) x 100%

 Turning this numerical value into insight is less simple.
-A high yield recruitment ratio results in spending less time and money filtering out unsuitable candidates, however, decreases in yield ratio, for example by tightening up screening processes, can be a good thing.
+A high yield recruitment ratio results in spending less time and money filtering out unsuitable candidates; however, decreasing the yield ratio, for example, by tightening up screening processes, can be a good thing.

-In other words, while increasing your yield ratio is largely a good thing, it shouldn’t be pursued at all costs and other factors need to be applied to paint a full picture of your recruitment process.
+In other words, while increasing your yield ratio is generally a good thing, it shouldn’t be pursued at all costs, and other factors need to be considered to paint a full picture of your recruitment process.

 High Yield Ratio Recruitment